 Transitioning from military service to civilian employment represents a significant undertaking, and professional guidance can substantially improve your outcomes.
 Working with an experienced CV writer who understands both military backgrounds and civilian recruitment requirements provides considerable advantages.

 Every CV I create follows a completely bespoke approach, with no templates or generic structures.
-During our detailed consultation, we’ll explore your military background thoroughly, identifying the experiences and achievements that resonate most strongly with your target civilian roles.
+During our detailed one-to-one consultation, we’ll explore your military background thoroughly, identifying the experiences and achievements that resonate most strongly with your target civilian roles.
 I’ll help you translate your service into compelling civilian language whilst ensuring your CV remains ATS-optimised and professionally formatted.

 The consultative process ensures nothing important gets lost in translation.
 Together, we’ll review each section, refining the language until it authentically represents your capabilities whilst speaking directly to civilian employer needs.
 My background in recruitment and career coaching means I understand exactly what hiring managers seek and how to position your military experience accordingly.